SmithsonianWorkshops/HydraResources/bio_regex.md

 We use square brackets `[]` to around a list of characters to define the class

 The brackets are the first *metacharacters* we're seeing.
-Metacharacters have special meanings in regex as compared to literals which are the actual chracter that was entered.
+Metacharacters have special meanings in regex as compared to literals which are the actual character that was entered.

 Some examples:
 ```
-[acgt]       Matches a single a, c, g or t character (note all possible chracters are listed with no spaces, commas etc. between them)
+[acgt]       Matches a single a, c, g or t character (note all possible characters are listed with no spaces, commas etc. between them)
 [A-Z]        Matches any single capital letter (the hyphen - has special meaning here)
 [A-Za-z]     Matches any single capital or lowercase letter (you can combine more than one range)
 [A-Za-z0-9]  Matches any single capital or lowercase letter or digit
-[A-Z-]       Matches any single captial letter or the hyphen character
+[A-Z-]       Matches any single capital letter or the hyphen character
               (If the final character is a -, it won't be used as a range.
               This also shows combining several ranges with a single character)
 ```